dylburger/freebsd-cloudwatch-mon/README.md

 **What does this do?**

-Polls Memory Utilization, CPU usage, and other systems metrics for FreeBSD, pushing them to [CloudWatch](https://aws.amazon.com/cloudwatch/).
+Polls memory utilization, CPU usage, and other systems metrics for FreeBSD, pushing them to [CloudWatch](https://aws.amazon.com/cloudwatch/).

 **Why this tool?**